Copper monosulfide: CuS structure and bonding

 The formulation of copper sulfide as Cu^{II}S (i.e. containing no sulfur-sulfur bond) is clearly incompatible with the crystal structure, and also at variance with the observed diamagnetism as a Cu(II) compound would have a d^{9} configuration and be expected to be paramagnetic.

-Studies using XPS indicate that all of the copper atoms have an oxidation state of +1.
+Studies using X-ray photoelectron spectroscopy (XPS) indicate that all of the copper atoms have an oxidation state of +1.
 This contradicts a formulation based on the crystal structure and obeying the octet rule that is found in many textbooks (e.g.) describing CuS as containing both Cu^{I} and Cu^{II} i.e. (Cu+)2Cu(2+)(S2)(2-)S(2-).
 An alternative formulation as (Cu+)3(S(2-))(S2)- was proposed and supported by calculations.
 The formulation should not be interpreted as containing radical anion, but rather that there is a delocalized valence "hole".

 Electron paramagnetic resonance studies on the precipitation of Cu(II) salts indicates that the reduction of Cu(II) to Cu(I) occurs in solution.